 What Size Is Right For You?

 So, now that you know what size you’re looking for, it’s time to figure out where to get it from.

-We’ve compiled a list of our favorite brands below.
+We’ve compiled a list of our budget-friendly monitors below.
 These are the top three manufacturers when it comes to making quality monitors.

 We also included links to Amazon.com so you can check them out right away.

 But before you do anything else, make sure to read our guide on choosing the perfect computer monitor.
 It will give you tips on finding the right model for you.